Best Known For

 Even with her early success, Jennifer Connelly remained relatively unknown to the general public until the 2000 film Requiem for a Dream, based on the 1978 novel of the same name by Hubert Selby, Jr. In a surprising role for a breakthrough performance, Connelly plays Marion Silver, a heroin addict and aspiring fashion designer who resorts to prostitution to feed her addiction.
 Connelly earned high praise for her portrayal.
 The New York Times raved, "Ms. Connelly has never before done anything to prepare us for how good she is here."

 Connelly built on her success in Requiem for a Dream with another career-elevating performance in the acclaimed 2001 film A Beautiful Mind.
+The film, based on Sylvia Nasar's 1998 book, follows the life of Nobel Prize-winning economist John Forbes Nash, Jr.

 profile name: Jennifer Connelly profile occupation: